 The following information applies to all chapters for both new and transfer applicants.

-- Add/Drop Classes: Report all add/drop of classes to the VA certifying official immediately.
-This can be accomplished by contacting the TMCC Veterans Education Benefits Office.
+Report all add/drop of classes to the VA certifying official immediately.
+This can be accomplished by contacting the TMCC Veteran Services Office.

-- Tuition and Fees: Pay your tuition and fees to the TMCC Controller's Office before the purge date each semester.
+Pay your tuition and fees to TMCC Accounting Services before the purge date each semester.
 You will not have your payment from the VA before this date.
 Plan accordingly.

 See TMCC's College Catalog: Progression Standards for Students Receiving Veterans Education Benefits